JuliaRheology/RHEOS.jl/README.md

 ## Code Example
 The code below demonstrates how simple it is to load in data, fit a model and then predict its response using RHEOS.
 ```
+# load in data from CSV using RHEOS convenience function
 data = importdata(["stress","strain", "time"], "DataRelaxation.csv")

+# fit a Standard Linear Solid model to the data via its relaxation modulus, G
 fitted_SLS_model = modelfit(data, SLS(), :G)

+# based on the original strain data and the SLS model fitted in the line above
+# predict the stress using the SLS relaxation modulus
 SLS_predicted = modelpredict(data, fitted_SLS_model, :G)
 ```